Domain Generalization via Optimal Transport with Metric Similarity Learning: Experiments and Results

 \subsection{Baselines and Implementation details}

 To show the effectiveness of our proposed approach, we compare our algorithm on the benchmark datasets with the following recent domain generalization methods.

-\begin{itemize} \item \textbf{\emph{Deep All}}: We follow the standard evaluation protocol of Domain Generalization to set up the pre-trained Alexnet or ResNet-18 fine-tuned on the aggregation of all source domains with only the classification loss. \item TF~\cite{li2017deeper}: A low-rank parameterized Convolution Neural Network model which aims to reduce the total number of model parameters for an end-to-end Domain Generalization training. \item CIDDG~\cite{li2018deep}: Matches the conditional distribution by change the class prior. \item MLDG~\cite{li2018learning}: The meta-learning approach for domain generalization.
-It runs the meta-optimization on simulated meta-train/ meta-test sets with domain shift \item CCSA~\cite{Motiian_2017_ICCV}: The contrastive semantic alignment loss was adopted together with the source classification loss function for both the domain adaptation and domain generalization problem. \item MMD-AAE~\cite{li2018domain}: The Adversarial Autoencoder model was adopted together with the Mean-Max Discrepancy to extract a domain invariant feature for generalization. \item D-SAM~\cite{d2018domain}: It aggregates domain-specific modules and merges general and specific information together for generalization. \item JiGen~\cite{carlucci2019domain}: It achieves domain generalization by solving the Jigsaw puzzle via the unsupervised task. \item MASF~\cite{dou2019domain}: A meta-learning style method which based on MLDG and combined with Consitrastive Loss/ Triplet Loss to encourage domain-independent semantic feature space. \item MMLD~\cite{dg_mmld}: An approach that mixes all the source domains by assigning a pseudo domain label for extract domain-independent cluster feature space. \end{itemize}
+\begin{itemize} \item \textbf{\emph{Deep All}}: We follow the standard evaluation protocol of Domain Generalization to set up the pre-trained Alexnet or ResNet-18 fine-tuned on the aggregation of all source domains with only the classification loss.

+\item TF~\citep{li2017deeper}: A low-rank parameterized Convolution Neural Network model which aims to reduce the total number of model parameters for an end-to-end Domain Generalization training. \item CIDDG~\citep{li2018deep}: Matches the conditional distribution by change the class prior. \item MLDG~\citep{li2018learning}: The meta-learning approach for domain generalization.
+It runs the meta-optimization on simulated meta-train/ meta-test sets with domain shift \item CCSA~\citep{Motiian_2017_ICCV}: The contrastive semantic alignment loss was adopted together with the source classification loss function for both the domain adaptation and domain generalization problem. \item MMD-AAE~\citep{li2018domain}: The Adversarial Autoencoder model was adopted together with the Mean-Max Discrepancy to extract a domain invariant feature for generalization. \item D-SAM~\citep{d2018domain}: It aggregates domain-specific modules and merges general and specific information together for generalization. \item JiGen~\citep{carlucci2019domain}: It achieves domain generalization by solving the Jigsaw puzzle via the unsupervised task. \item MASF~\citep{dou2019domain}: A meta-learning style method which based on MLDG and combined with Consitrastive Loss/ Triplet Loss to encourage domain-independent semantic feature space. \item MMLD~\citep{dg_mmld}: An approach that mixes all the source domains by assigning a pseudo domain label for extract domain-independent cluster feature space. \end{itemize}